By Dr. Mercola

 If you feel that stress is taking a toll on your health, consider using an effective energy psychology tool such as the Emotional Freedom Technique, which is remarkably effective in relieving stress associated with all kinds of events, from work to family to trauma.

-- Wash your hands.
+• Wash your hands.
 Washing your hands will decrease your likelihood of spreading a virus to your nose, mouth or other people.
 Be sure you don't use antibacterial soap for this -- antibacterial soaps are completely unnecessary, and they cause far more harm than good.
-Instead, identify a simple chemical-free soap that you can switch your family to.
+Instead, identify a simple non-toxic soap that you can switch your family to.

 For even more details on specific immune-boosting foods and supplements that can help boost your immune function to help you kick your cold or flu faster, without drugs, please see my article The First Thing to do When a Cold or Flu Strikes.